 A stone basilica, orientated to the east-west line, was erected directly at the base of the hillfort.
 The walls of this church, preserved in some places up to a meter high, were built of unworked stone in the opus emplectum technique, bound with lime mortar.
 They were about 1.95 meters thick.
 The exceptionally large dimensions of the building, about 36-37 meters long and about 17 meters wide, can only be compared with the size of the cathedral churches existing at that time in Gniezno and Poznań.
 It had three aisles, three apses, including two side ones and one main, protruding towards the east, and a small annex (4.3.5 meters) at the southern aisle, ended with a semicircular apse on the west side.
 Perhaps this annex served a baptismal function.
 Probably the basilica was never completed, because no traces of the internal divisions of the building, foundations of the pillars, remains of floors and architectural details have been found.

-At present, the hill is protected as a steppe vegetation reserve St. Lawrence Mountain.
-There are no relics of buildings preserved on it, but the hillfort itself is legible.
+At present, the hill is protected as a steppe vegetation reserve called St. Lawrence Mountain.
+There are no relics of buildings visible to the naked eye, but there are earth ramparts of the hillfort itself.
+The walls of the basilica, hidden underground, are supposed to reach a height of one meter in places.

 Chudziak W., Geneza wczesnoromańskiej bazyliki z Kałdusa na Pomorzu Nadwiślańskim [w:] Początki architektury monumentalnej w Polsce, red.
 Janiak T., Stryniak D., Gniezno 2004.